ADR 002: AWS EKS for Cloud Workloads

 Decision

-To address these challenges, we propose using a CNCF Certified Kubernetes platform with automatically managed infrastructure resources.
-Due to hyperscaler availability and size this would be AWS EKS (Elastic Kubernetes Service) in auto mode.
-This approach leverages Kubernetes for orchestration, AWS EKS for managed Kubernetes services, AWS Elastic Block Store (EBS) for storage and AWS load balancers for traffic management.
+To address these challenges, use a CNCF Certified Kubernetes platform with automatically managed infrastructure resources.
+Due to hyperscaler availability and size AWS EKS (Elastic Kubernetes Service) in auto mode is the preferred option.
+This leverages Kubernetes for orchestration, AWS EKS for managed Kubernetes services, AWS Elastic Block Store (EBS) for storage and AWS load balancers for traffic management.

 - AWS EKS Auto Mode: Provide a managed Kubernetes service, that automatically scales the infrastructure based on workload demands.